NoamAriel/NoamAriel.github.io/README.md

 08.2021- 05.2025 M.Sc.
 Chemistry  from the [Weizmann Institute of Science](https://www.weizmann.ac.il/pages/)

 09.2019- 08.2021 B.Sc.
-Chemistry and Biology from the [Hebrew University of Jerusalem](https://en.huji.ac.il/)
+Chemistry and Biology from the [Hebrew University of Jerusalem](https://en.huji.ac.il/).
+In this time, worked in Mattan Hurevich [lab](https://scholars.huji.ac.il/mattanhurevich/people2)

 ## Experiences